borealbirds/WildTrax-dataHarmonization/README.md

 Common **observer** field errors:
 * Can't be NULL.
 Must me of type TEXT.
 Default value is NA if information is not provided in the source data.
+* To anonymize the identities of individuals, BAM writes the name of the project and an integer for observer (e.g., [PCODE]-[Integer]).

 The **species** field: